saysayani11/Nanoparticle-Bilayer-Dynamics/README.md

 [3] Burgess, Sean, et al. "Adhesion, intake, and release of nanoparticles by lipid bilayers."
 Journal of colloid and interface science 561 (2020): 58-70.

-## REQUIREMENTS:

-1. Installing LAMMPS, a Molecular Dynamics Package.
-For downlaoding go over to: https://www.gromacs.org/
-2. Lipid molecule of choice (Here we use DPPC)
-3. A lipid-bilayer system
-4. Software Atomsk to generate nanoparticles of given dimensions
-5. MATLAB to generate solid catenoid
-6. Visualization tools: Ovito/VMD

-## STEPS:

 ## DATA AVAILABILITY: